goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

           default=u"",
           required=False)

-The interface defined is your schema for the object.
+The interface defined here is your schema for the object.
 There are two fields defined in the schema.
 The first one is ``name`` and the second one is ``description``.
 The schema is used for auto-generating web forms.